amrnn90/breeze-nuxt/README.md

 npm run dev
 ```

+> **Note**
-> Note: Currently, we recommend using `localhost` during local development of your backend and frontend to avoid CORS "Same-Origin" issues.
+> Currently, we recommend using `localhost` during local development of your backend and frontend to avoid CORS "Same-Origin" issues.

 ## Authentication Composable